mjfinkel/mjfinkel.github.io/README.md

           <li>Arranged card shuffling and dealing, playing tricks, and scoring while accounting for computer and human strategies</li>
         </ul>
       </p>
+      <small>Code for projects completed for Univeristy of Michigan courses cannot be shared per the <a href="https://bulletin.engin.umich.edu/rules/" target="_blank">University of Michigan Honor Code</a></small>
     </div>
     <div>
       <h2>Significant Film Projects</h2>